 In February 2021, a severe winter storm impacted KPCo's service territory resulting in customer outages and extensive damage to transmission and distribution infrastructure.
-Management currently estimates KPCo incurred incremental operations and maintenance expenses of \$47.9 million related to the storm, of which \$44.1 million has been deferred as a regulatory asset.
-Incremental capital expenditures are estimated to be \$26.7 million.
-Management will continue to refine the estimate as restoration efforts are completed and final costs become available.
+Management currently estimates KPCo incurred incremental operations and maintenance expenses of \$47.6 million related to the storm, of which \$42.6 million has been deferred as a regulatory asset.
+Incremental capital expenditures are estimated to be \$29 million.